 The PDR process follows a measured sequence that prioritizes panel access, metal control, and visual precision under specialized lighting.

-- Damage assessment: The technician evaluates dent size, depth, location, panel material, and paint condition.
-This first pass determines PDR eligibility and identifies risks such as stretched metal, edge distortion, or hidden reinforcement.
+Damage assessment: The technician evaluates dent size, depth, location, panel material, and paint condition.
+This first pass determines PDR eligibility and flags risks like stretched metal, edge distortion, or hidden reinforcement.

-- Accessing the dent: The technician reaches the backside of the panel by removing trim, liners, or interior components, and by using factory openings when possible.
-Drilling access holes is typically treated as a last resort because it introduces sealing and corrosion considerations.
+Accessing the dent: The technician reaches the backside of the panel by removing trim, liners, or interior components, using factory openings when possible.
+Drilling access holes is a last resort, it introduces sealing and corrosion considerations.

-- Positioning specialized tools: PDR rods, whale tails, picks, and leverage tools are placed with careful tip alignment behind low areas.
-Proper tip selection controls force concentration and helps avoid creating pressure marks.
+Positioning specialized tools: PDR rods, whale tails, picks, and leverage tools are placed with careful tip alignment behind low areas.
+Proper tip selection controls force concentration and helps avoid pressure marks.

-- Gradually massaging the metal: The technician applies slow, controlled pushes from behind, working from dent edges toward the center.
-The motion resembles pushing a dent out from the inside of a tin can, except with far smaller, more precise adjustments.
+Gradually massaging the metal: The technician applies slow, controlled pushes from behind, working from dent edges toward the center.
+Think of pushing a dent out from the inside of a tin can, except with far smaller, more precise adjustments.

-- Tapping down high spots: As low areas rise, minor crowns or high points can form around the repair zone.
-The technician uses tap-down tools and blending hammers on the painted surface to lower those raised areas gradually.
+Tapping down high spots: As low areas rise, minor crowns can form around the repair zone.
+The technician uses tap-down tools and blending hammers on the painted surface to lower those raised areas.

 When paintless dent removal works (and when it doesn't)